The Refinitiv Business Classification: Classification scheme

 The TRBC classification scheme is shown below.

 Note that the acronym NEC stands for "not elsewhere classified".
 The use of this acronym, with the same meaning, is common in classification schemes, for example the Standard Industrial Classification (SIC) uses it.

+The sectors are broadly the same as other systems such as ICB, except for the addition of Institutions, Associations & Organizations; Government Activity and Academic & Educational Services.